Snowlydial/S5_Cloud_Carte/README.md

 ### What it does

-- Mobile app (Ionic/Capacitor): report a road issue with GPS coordinates, description, and photo; view your own reports and their current status
+- Mobile app (Ionic/Capacitor): submit a report with GPS coordinates, description, and photo; follow your own reports and their status
-- Web dashboard (React): view all reports on an interactive map with offline tile support; filter by status (nouveau, en cours, terminé); assign reports to contractors
+- Web dashboard (React): every report on an interactive map, filterable by status (nouveau, en cours, terminé), assignable to contractors
-- Firebase sync: changes from mobile propagate to the web in real time without polling
+- Real-time propagation: a report filed on mobile surfaces on the web without polling
-- Role-based access: regular users can only see their own reports; managers have full dashboard access
+- Role-based access: regular users see only their own reports, managers see everything
+- Full CRUD for the problems attached to a report, plus user and contractor administration
+- Self-hosted map tiles, no external map API dependency
-- Containerized deployment: Spring Boot API, PostgreSQL, React frontend, and a local tile server all run through a single `docker compose` command
+- One `docker compose up` brings up the API, PostgreSQL, the web frontend, and the tile server together

-### Why this project matters

-- It required thinking about data ownership across three surfaces: what the mobile app owns locally, what Firebase holds for sync, and what the backend persists
-- Managing state across mobile, web, and API without a shared session is a different problem from a standard monolith
-- Running an offline tile server (MBTiles via MapTiler) avoided external map API dependencies at the cost of configuring the pipeline locally
+### How the pieces fit together

+- **Postgres is the system of record; Firebase is the transport.** Firestore carries changes between clients in real time, but the backend keeps its own relational copy rather than treating Firestore as the database.
+Reports are relational data with foreign keys and reporting queries behind them, which is not what a document store is good at, and it means an outage in the sync layer costs live updates rather than the data itself.
+- **Synced entities share one `Syncable` contract instead of one sync routine each.** Any entity mirroring a Firestore collection exposes `firebaseId`, `lastSync`, and its collection name, so a single generic method pulls a collection, upserts each document, and stamps it.
+Adding a synced entity means implementing the interface rather than writing another near-identical loop.
+- **Reference data is reconciled by business name, not by primary key.** A Firestore document and its Postgres row are matched on `nom`, with the Firebase document id stored alongside rather than adopted as the key.
+Each system keeps its own identity scheme, which is what avoids Postgres inheriting Firestore's ids or the reverse.
+- **Sync checks reachability first and gives up quietly.** A one-second reachability probe runs before any sync work, so an unreachable Firebase means "no updates this pass" rather than a stack trace on every scheduled run.
+- **Map tiles are served locally from MBTiles rather than pulled from a tile API.** It removes a hard external dependency and any per-request cost or key management, and it works offline.
+The tradeoff is real and paid up front: the tile pipeline has to be built and the tile data shipped with the deployment.
+- **The whole stack is one compose file.** API, database, web frontend, and tile server come up together, because a system whose interesting behaviour is the interaction between services is not usefully demonstrated by starting them one at a time.

 ## Screenshots